AscendLab

 Trying to fit a full article on one image

 A readable PNG card needs short sections.
-Use the long article slicer for multi-card exports.
+Use Page split or the Long Article Slicer for multi-card exports.

 Expecting exact GitHub rendering